dev-t0ny/assault-cube-basic-internal/README.md

-# Light-weight Assault Cube internal
+# Lightweight Assault Cube internal
 First time trying c++ game hacking.
 This is as simple as it gets.